-The Aqueon is a great small filter that has a motor with ultra quiet operation, has great water flow and its easy installation and design can easily fit discreetly into any tank.
+The Aqueon is a great small filter that has a motor with the ultra-quiet operation, has great water flow, and its easy installation and design can easily fit discreetly into any tank.
 It will also work in as little as 2 inches of water, so it would be great for a wide variety of uses.

 Based on its low price, it’s the ability to filter 66 gallons per hour, quiet operation, and great reviews from all users, the Aqueon QuietFlow Internal Filter would be a suitable choice for any 10-15 gallon tank setups.

 For a small fish tank filter, it has a lot of room for biological filtration, mechanical filtration, and chemical filtration.
 The filter cartridges that you insert are filled with activated carbon media.
 One of the best fish tank filters around.

 Watch this unboxing of the Aqueon Internal filter from life with pets: